Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 #### Presets

-Look first at the list of clusters that have "presets" available, by typing Pigeons.setup_mpi_ and then tab.
-These are the most straightforward to use.
+Look first at the list of clusters that have "presets" available, by typing `Pigeons.setup_mpi_` and then tab.
+These presets are the most straightforward to use.
 If there is a preset available for your system, just run that command and you are done!